Introduction

 img.src = "https://example.com/generated-image.png";

 Call this when your content begins presenting.
-This is useful when there's a delay before your main content appears (e.g., loading spinners, API calls).
+This is useful when there is a delay before your main content appears, such as a loading spinner or API request.

 container.innerHTML = "<p>Generating content...</p>";